 This section summarizes information contained elsewhere in this prospectus.
 It is not complete and may not contain all of the information that you may want to consider before making an investment in our common stock.
 You should read this entire prospectus carefully, including the section titled "Risk Factors" and our financial statements and related notes that are incorporated by reference into this prospectus, before making an investment in our common stock.
-You should read this entire prospectus, before making an investment in our common stock.
-As used in this prospectus, "Orchid," "Company," "we," "our," and "us" refer to Orchid Island Capital, Inc. References to "our Manager" refer to Bimini Advisors, LLC, a wholly-owned subsidiary of Bimini Capital Management, Inc. References to "Bimini" and "Bimini Capital" refer to Bimini Capital Management, Inc. Unless otherwise indicated, the information in this prospectus assumes the underwriters will not exercise their option to purchase up to an additional 270,000 shares of our common stock to cover overallotments, if any.
+As used in this prospectus, "Orchid," "Company," "we," "our," and "us" refer to Orchid Island Capital, Inc. References to "our Manager" refer to Bimini Advisors, LLC, a wholly-owned subsidiary of Bimini Capital Management, Inc. References to "Bimini" and "Bimini Capital" refer to Bimini Capital Management, Inc. Unless otherwise indicated, the information in this prospectus assumes (i) the underwriters will not exercise their option to purchase up to an additional 225,000 shares of our common stock to cover overallotments, if any, and (ii) that the shares of our common stock to be sold in this offering will be sold at \$13.78 per share, which was the last reported sales price of our common stock on January 13, 2014, as reported on the NYSE MKT.